 To visit Socrates Prison – Hill of Philopappos will take about 1.5 hours

-Just a short distance away we will reach the Hill of Phynx which is approx. 500m away from the Acropolis, The hill of Phynx is of a rocky nature with its surroundings been made up of parks therefore making the scenery around here very green and naturally beautiful.
-This hill has a very specific place within world history as to be one of the most important historical sites, there is an artificially carved out stone platform or Bema and these stone platforms are on the side of the hill and make steps to reach the top.
-Phynx has been noted to of been found during the 5th century B.C and has also undergone 3 construction period before it has become its lasting structure.
+Just a short distance away we will reach the Hill of Phynx which is approx. 500m away from the Acropolis, The hill of Phynx is of a rocky nature with its surroundings being made up of parks, therefore, making the scenery around here very green and naturally beautiful.
+This hill has a very specific place within world history as to be one of the most important historical sites, there is an artificially carved out stone platform or Bema and these stone platforms are on the side of the hill and take steps to reach the top.
+Phynx has been noted to of been found during the 5th century B.C and has also undergone 3 construction periods before it has become its lasting structure.
 By the third formation the Phynx became of a larger scale and could accommodate up to 20,000 people and out of that 20,000 they made 6,000 to be for Athenians to enable the discussions to start over political issues.
-When there was excavation work been done there was many other ancient remains found such as 2 large stoas and their purpose was to shelter people in case of terrible weather there was also an altar of Zeus Agoraios and the sanctuary of Zeus Hypsistos.
+When there was excavation work was done there were many other ancient remains found such as 2 large stones whose purpose was to shelter people in case of terrible weather there was also an altar of Zeus Agoraios and the sanctuary of Zeus Hypsistos.

 To visit The Roman Agora will take about 1.5 - 2 hours